sosrs/cantrip/README.md

 ####Dice roller:

-* Each tab will have a quick roller at the top which will allow you to roll any single XdY+Z roll
+* Each tab will have a quick roller at the top which will allow you to roll any single XdY+Z roll, along with selecting advantage or disadvantage
-  * TODO: Currently, during the app set up the addition of the roller to each tab is called by a function.
-The roller itself could probably be made into its own class

 * In addition, there is a dedicated roll expression parser tab, which will let you type any number of complicated die rolls and it will evaluate all of them
+  * TODO: this is lower priority, but each statement could take in an 'a' or 'd' at the beginning to calculate the roll with advantage or disadvantage

 #### Initiative tracker: